m0by314/plant_soil_moisture/README.md

-# Monitor the soil moisture of your plants with Adafruit IO
+# Monitor the soil moisture of your plants with an ESP32
-Adafruit IO allows to visualize the measurements.
-An email is sent (using an IFTTT webhook) when watering is required.

 ## Cloning
 `git clone --recurse-submodules https://github.com/m0by314/plant_soil_moisture.git`